-Auto payments will be made every month/quarter/etc. through your client's bank account or credit card until you or your client cancels the subscription, OR it reaches the end date you have set.
+Auto payments will be made every month/quarter/etc. through your client's bank account or credit card until you or your client cancels the subscription OR it reaches the end date you have set.

 Example of the Subscription Process

-- Your client then signs in to their AdvicePay account and authorizes the payment on September 15.
-Both you and the client will receive an email confirmation of the subscription activation, but nothing will be charged to the client yet.
+- Your client then authorizes the payment on September 15.
+Both you and your client will receive an email confirmation of the subscription activation, but nothing will be charged to the client yet.

 Emails that your subscription clients receive

 - An email 7 days before they get billed (optional - managed by advisor and/or client)

 * Note: If your client is paying via ACH, it takes about 5 business days for their payment to process and ultimately pass or fail at their bank.
 In this instance, the client's debit confirmation email will come through when the payment finalizes at their bank.
-This is typically about a week after the initial bill date.

 Frequently Asked Questions

-"What does it mean when I send a subscription invoice to a client and it is marked as Inactive?"
+What does it mean when I send a subscription invoice to a client and it is marked as Inactive?

-"What if my client doesn't authorize their subscription by the due date?
+What if my client doesn't authorize their subscription by the due date?
 (Let's say they're 1 week past due.)
-Do I need to start over and create a whole new invoice for them?"
+Do I need to start over and create a whole new invoice for them?

 Not to worry -- your client can still make their payment and you don't have to set up anything new!
 Their payment will be processed immediately once they authorize the subscription, and then it will begin billing as normal the next month on the day you selected.

-"But what if it's been OVER 30 days since the due date and they still haven't paid it?"
+But what if it's been OVER 30 days since the due date and they still haven't paid it?